 Amenities: Desktop computers, printers, scanner, research help

-The new Art Wing is located off the Main Lobby in Dinand (turn left when facing the front desk).
+The new Visual Art Wing is located off the Main Lobby in Dinand (turn left when facing the front desk).
 This is an area for both group and individual study.
 Its unique study spaces include sunken cubicles along the windows and a sunken fireplace with carpeted stairs.
 This wing hosts the library's books about visual arts and photography, as well as the Mark D. Nevins '86 Collection for the Study of Comics & Graphic Novels.

 The staff conference room behind the consultation area is open for student use when not booked for library meetings.
 Check the schedule outside the door!
 This room has flexible furniture that can be used as one long table or many individual working spaces.
 Working on a group project, or need to practice a presentation?
 The conference room also contains a large plasma screen hooked up to the desktop computer.